cosmos/cosmos-sdk/types/mempool/priority_nonce_spec.md

 Mempool order: [6, 5, 8, 3, 5, 9]

-Although tx(priority = 9) has the highest global priority it is selected last.
-This is due tx(priority = 3)
-gating 9's selection by rule 1.
+Although tx(priority=9) has the highest global priority it is selected last.
+This is due tx(priority=3) gating 9's selection by rule 1.

 ### Case 3 - Priority ties